immunant/IA2-Phase2/docs/usage.md

 ## Build process

-The build process for a compartmentalized program is to first run the sources through our source rewriter, then compile with any standard C toolchain with a few additional flags.
+The build process for a compartmentalized program is to first run the sources through our source rewriter (`ia2-rewriter`), then compile with any standard C toolchain with a few additional flags.
 Instead of rewriting sources in-place, the rewriter creates a set of new, intermediate source (and header) files.
 Since the rewriter only accepts a list of `.c` source files, the set of intermediate headers that